Personal Communication Devices

 All University authorized personal communication devices must contract through the University's Telecommunications Office for these services.
 Billing for monthly services will be issued as a recharge from the University's Telecommunications Office to the appropriate billing account as indicated in Appendix "A".
-Payments will no longer be authorized to employees or vendors via the P-Card or vouchers as of the date of this policy
+Payments will no longer be authorized to employees or vendors via the P-Card or vouchers.

 State law forbids employees from abusing the tools provided to them by the State through excessive personal use.
 The University recognizes that employees may use their University-owned personal communication device for occasional personal use as long as it is not unreasonable.
 Employees must note that the University reserves the right to investigate, retrieve, and read any communication or data composed, transmitted, or received through voice services, online connections, and/or stored on its servers and/or property, without further notice to employees, to the maximum extent permissible by law.
-Employees must also abide by the University's Acceptable Use Policy: http://www.binghamton.edu/its/policies/acceptable-use.html
+Employees must also abide by the University's Acceptable Use Policy, located on the ITS website.

 Equipment purchased through Telecom is the property of Binghamton University, and that it is expected that this equipment will be in the possession of the employee at all times and be functional during the employee's business day.
 Employees must take all necessary measures to protect this equipment from theft or damage.
 Due to the risks associated with sensitive information which could potentially be easily accessible on lost or stolen devices, employees are required to utilize password protection features to insure security of University data.